AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-app-auth/01-msal-interactive-auth.md

 ## Lab Objectives
 In this lab, you will perform:

-- Register a new application
+- Task 1: Register a new application
-- Create a .NET console app to acquire a token
+- Task 2: Create a .NET console app to acquire a token
-- Configure backend settings
+- Task 3: Configure the console application
+- Task 4: Add the starter code for the project
-- Test the API
+- Task 5: Run the application

 ## Estimated Timing: 20 Minutes